yukunZhao/flashback_adaptation/README.md

 # This is a Repo for Joint Flashback Adaptation
-Our codes are built upon the LLama-Factory{https://github.com/hiyouga/LLaMA-Factory/}.
+Our codes are built upon the LLama-Factory(https://github.com/hiyouga/LLaMA-Factory/).
+We modify their codes for our method.

 We modify the origin transformer code for multi-task gradient projection (PCGrad).